Atenolol (a-TEN-oh-lol), Chlorthalidone (klor-THAL-i-done)

 Warnings While Using This Medicine

 - This medicine may make you dizzy, lightheaded, or drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine